OliverPCV/testmax-dlms/README.md

 - **Logs:** show that the mock values (`frame`, `OBIS`, `value`, `unit`) are set and validated.
 - **Graphs:** execution, response time, elapsed time, and active users are automatically generated.

-(Screenshots can be added here if needed.)

----

-## 🔜 Next steps
-- Replace mock values with **real DLMS protocol data**.
-- Extend XML with real device interaction.
-- Use TestMAX mocking to simulate responses where hardware is not yet available.

----

-## 👤 Maintainers
-Prepared by Oliver & team as first proof-of-concept for DLMS testing with TestMAX.